 Stept 3: Body Control

-It is yet another proof how much our state of mind and our attitude may impact our health.
-Those who are afraid to hear their diagnosis usually know very well that their lifestyle was very distant from being healthy, for example persons who smoke cigarettes.
+There is yet further proof how much our state of mind and our attitude may impact our health.
+Those who are afraid to hear their diagnosis usually know very well that their lifestyle is very distant from being healthy, for example, people who smoke cigarettes.
 Another scary factor is the awareness that we have cancer cases in our closest family.
 But is it a solution to say “I prefer not to know”?

 Check your health on a regular basis